 Now, website speed is not just a flat number that the Google search algorithm uses to calculate page rankings.

 In fact, load times influence SEO in more ways than one.

 That’s why we’ll consider exactly how else speed factors into SERP.

-The sole goal with searches and modifications to the search algorithm is to provide results that will answer not just a searched keyword but the users’ intent.
+The sole goal with searches and it’s search algorithm is to provide results that will answer not just a typed keyword but the users’ intent.
 That means boosting any websites that provide a positive user experience and penalizing the ones that don’t.

 This is where website speed comes into play.
 Today, almost everyone is used to websites loading practically instantly.

 Therefore, if a site is slow, it elicits a negative user response.

 In fact, users hate slow websites and cause high bounce rates.
 Because of this Google’s search algorithm penalizes them.

 See, Google tries to weed out all websites that provide a poor user experience.
 Sites with low-quality content, that aren’t aesthetically pleasing, or are disliked by users for any other reason (like speed) are constantly analyzed by Google, it sees exactly what’s going on with your site.

 Don’t just take our word for it.
 We’ll explain exactly how load times affect user behavior and what impact that has on search rankings.